-- In the topic-comment structure, topic refers to what the utterance is about and comment what the speaker says about it. - The topical element can be associated with the question: What about X? - In English, topic is marked by a pitch accent, just like focus is, but of a different kind: The focus accent is a typical falling movement while the topic accent is realized as a fall-rise. - (7) Q: Well, what about FRED?
-What did HE eat? - A: FRED ate the BEANS. focus topic - (8) Q: Well, what about the BEANS?
-Who ate THEM? - A: FRED ate the BEANS. focus topic
+- In the topic-comment structure, topic refers to what the utterance is about and comment what the speaker says about it. - ullet The topical element can be associated with the question: What about X? - In English, topic is marked by a pitch accent, just like focus is, but of a different kind: The focus accent is a typical falling movement while the topic accent is realized as a fall-rise. - (7) Q: Well, what about FRED?
+What did HE eat? - A: FRED ate the BEANS. topic focus - (8) Q: Well, what about the BEANS?
+Who ate THEM? - A: Fred ate the Beans. focus topic